csbridge/csbridge2020/README.md

 Attributes are key/value pairs you can include at the top of your file.
 If you include attributes, you should leave a blank line between the last attribute line and the first line of your actual Markdown content.

 If you include the `template` attribute, your Markdown will be converted to HTML and embedded within the template you specify as via a `rebase` call - in other words, it will not be escaped, and it will be supplied via the `base` property.
+The template path should start from `templates/....`.

 You can include other Markdown attributes as well, and these will also be sent to the template you specify via the `metadata` property.  `metadata` is a dictionary of your Markdown attributes, where the keys are the attribute names and the values are lists of lines for each attribute.
+Finally, the full path to the markdown file being rendered will also be passed to the template via the `filePath` property.

-For an example of a Markdown-written page, check out `templates/en/projects/collectNewspaper.mdown` and its associated published page at `en/projects/collectNewspaper.html`.
+For an example of a Markdown-written page, check out `templates/en/projects/piglet/`, which is a folder representing a problem.
+It uses the template at `en/projects/projectTemplate.ptl` and is rendered at `en/projects/piglet/index.html`.
+That template supports folders for each project where its writeup is in `index.mdown`, and that writeup should have the following attributes:

++ `title` - the title of the problem
++ `credits` (optional) - name of the author(s) of this problem.
+If included, in the output it is rendered under the title
++ `solution` (optional) - relative path to the solution file for this problem.
+If included, in the output it is rendered in a hidden code area at the bottom that the student can view.

 ## Timed Release
 This website has the ability to make materials visible at specific dates/times without having to push a new version to GitHub.
 To make an HTML element visible at a certain date/time, use the "visible-after" class, and add the timestamp as the value for the "data-visible-after" attribute.
 For instance, to hide a div until July 7, 2019 at 5PM, you would add: